jaimegonzalezj/Instances-MISP-DDILP-paper/README.md

 This set of 700 MISP instances is used in the computational experiments of the following paper:

-- JE Gonzalez, A. Cire, A. Lodi, and LM Rousseau.
+- J.E.
+Gonzalez, A. Cire, A. Lodi, and L.M.
+Rousseau.
 Integrated Integer Programming and Decision Diagram Search Tree with an Application to the Maximum Independent Set Problem.

 The instance filename (id-fam-n-p.txt) corresponds to:
 - id: id number of the instance